The Boy Scouts aren’t the Boy Scouts anymore

 In response to its changing membership, the Boy Scouts of America announced on Wednesday that it has a new name: Scouts BSA.
 While the parent organization will still be called the Boy Scouts of America, the Boy Scouts program—which is aimed at 11- to 17-year-olds—will now be known as Scouts BSA.
-That’s right, they aren’t boy scouts anymore, but the more inclusive scouts.
+That’s right, they aren’t boy scouts anymore, but the more inclusive “scouts.”
 The change will take effect next February, according to NBC.

 The name change will not affect the gender-neutral Cub Scouts program, which will keep its name.